 She had the physical wherewithal to do that.
-Belle was in the neighborhood of 250 to 300 pounds when she died.
+Belle was in the neighbourhood of 250 to 300 pounds when she died.
 She was a big woman.
-She’d been raised a sharecropper's daughter in Norway and had always done a lot of physical farm labor.
+She’d been raised a sharecropper's daughter in Norway and had always done a lot of physical farm labour.
 In spite of that, and judging from existing photographs, her evident unattractiveness, she was able to exert some sexual hold on a lot of her victims.
 Her whole modus operandi, in an age before Craigslist, was luring these lonely bachelors to her farmhouse by putting matrimonial ads in Scandinavian-language newspapers.
 A string of these hapless guys just showed up, one after another, at her farm, and then disappeared.
 It's straight out of a gothic horror novel.

 Was there a term back then for her type of murderer?
 Is it fair to say that Belle Gunness might be the first noted "Craigslist killer"?